 There are different fiscal, semi-financial and financial incentives in Belgium.
 Regional or federal governments administer these incentives.
 Incentive programs in Belgium are given depending on conditions such as the employment that the said investment will bring, its contribution to development and exports, and information technology infrastructure development.
 There are many incentive packages such as incentives given to new companies, tax advantages for SME-type companies, export incentives, and incentives for research and development activities.
 Since the incentive programs are comprehensive, we recommend making the necessary examinations and applications through an investment consultant in line with your business plans.

-The next step after research and planning is to take action.
-The strategy with the lowest risk and cost in a foreign market is to advance through partners or consultants who know the German market well.
+The next step after the research and planning phase is to take action.
+The lowest risk and cost strategy in an unfamiliar market is to proceed through partners or consultants who know the Belgium market well.

-Opening an office in Cologne, MHR & Partners established local partnerships in Germany, the Netherlands, England, and Belgium as part of its strategy to become a global company.
-With the help of these partners, we offer end-to-end turnkey solutions and consultancy services for you to establish a business from scratch safely and quickly and manage all the processes you may need after the establishment.
+As MHR & Partners, we established our company in Düsseldorf, Germany.
+As part of our strategy to become a global company, we have established local partnerships in Germany, the Netherlands, the UK, Belgium, Romania, Montenegro, and Bulgaria.
+With the help of these partners, we offer you end-to-end consultancy services to safely and quickly set up a business from scratch and manage all the processes you may need after the establishment.

-You can contact Sworn-in Certified Public Accountant Mehmet Akif Özmen directly (+90 542 830 3408 or firstname.lastname@example.org) to set up a business in Germany.
+You can contact Sworn-in Certified Public Accountant Mehmet Akif Özmen directly (+90 542 830 3408 or firstname.lastname@example.org) to set up a business in Belgium.

 As MHR & Partners, we are directly and indirectly active in more than 20 countries worldwide.
 We aim to operate with 10 branches in 100 countries in 10 years.
 We offer you end-to-end consultancy and support services in establishing a company, obtaining a residence permit, and in all operational processes abroad, primarily financial issues.